President (and Past Treasurer)

 Rob Malewicki recently retired from W.W.
-Grainger after over 25 years serving in a variety of positions throughout his career.
-Rob received both his B.B.A. and M.B.A in Marketing from the University of Wisconsin-Whitewater with an emphasis in marketing research and quantitative analysis.
+Grainger after over 25 years.
+He represents the North Rock Conference.
 He is active in volunteering roles at Agrace Hospice/Palliative Care, The Ice Age Trail Alliance, Lutherans United Assisting Disasters (LUAD) and has been a member of Hope Lutheran Church in Milton, WI for 10 years.

 Rob is an avid trail runner and also a member of the acoustic band “Rob’s Alibi”.
 He enjoys “Poppi” time with his grandchildren in both Milwaukee and Colorado Springs areas.